jxtngx/vision-lab/README.md

 <!-- Core services and dependencies are: [Weights and Biases](http://wandb.ai/site), [Supabase](https://supabase.com), [Prisma](https://www.prisma.io), [FastAPI](https://fastapi.tiangolo.com), and [Zuplo](https://zuplo.com). -->

-This is a work in progress, especially the front end.

 The docs can be viewed at [visionpod-docs.vercel.app](https://visionpod-docs.vercel.app/)

-The NextJS app's progress can be viewed at [visionpod.vercel.app](https://visionpod.vercel.app/)
+The in-progress frontend app can be viewed at [visionpod.vercel.app](https://visionpod.vercel.app/)

 ## Tools and Topics